-Any Johns Hopkins University employee approved for an alternate work location must agree to abide by certain terms and conditions:
+Any JHU employee approved for an alternative work location must agree to abide by certain terms and conditions:

-The use of equipment, software, data, supplies, and furniture purchased or provided by Johns Hopkins for use in the alternate work location is limited to authorized persons and for purposes related to business, including self-development, training, and tasks.
+The use of equipment, software, data, supplies, and furniture purchased or provided by JHU for use in the alternative work location is limited to authorized persons and for purposes related to JHU business, including self-development, training, and tasks.

-Johns Hopkins may choose to purchase equipment and related supplies for use by the staff member or permit use of personal equipment.
+JHU may choose to purchase equipment and supplies for use by the staff member or permit use of personal equipment.
 If the employee uses personal devices (laptops, tablets, mobile phones) to conduct work for JHU, or if they are storing restricted information on their device (for example, PII or PHI), they must follow the Acceptable Use and Security of JH IT Resources Policy and use an encrypted device.
-Items purchased or provided by Johns Hopkins for staff use remain the property of Johns Hopkins and must be returned upon request or upon resignation, termination, or the onset of long-term disability.
-Johns Hopkins does not assume liability for loss, damage, or wear of staff-owned equipment.
+Items purchased or provided by JHU for staff use remain the property of JHU and must be returned upon request or upon resignation, termination, or the onset of long-term disability.
+JHU does not assume liability for loss, damage, or wear of employee-owned equipment.

-Johns Hopkins–owned software may not be duplicated except as formally authorized in compliance with the terms of software licensing agreements.
-The decision as to the type, nature, function, and quality of electronic hardware, computer software, and data and telecommunications equipment rests solely with Johns Hopkins.
+Software owned by JHU may not be duplicated except as formally authorized in compliance with the terms of applicable software licensing agreements.
+The decision as to the type, nature, function, and quality of electronic hardware, computer software, and data and telecommunications equipment rests solely with JHU.

-The employee is expected to take reasonable precautions to protect Johns Hopkins equipment from theft, damage, or misuse.
-He or she is also responsible for maintaining Johns Hopkins data privacy and security and the confidentiality of records to the same degree as when working at a regular Johns Hopkins work location.
+The employee is expected to take reasonable precautions to protect JHU equipment from theft, damage, or misuse.
+The employee is responsible for maintaining JHU data privacy and security and the confidentiality of records to the same degree as when they are working at an official JHU work location.

-In the event of equipment failure or malfunction of Johns Hopkins property, the staff member agrees to notify immediately his or her supervisor and other appropriate parties at Johns Hopkins in order to ensure repair or replacement of equipment, grant access to the designated repair person, and/or arrange transport of the equipment for repair.
-In the event of a delay in repair or replacement of equipment, the staff member understands that he or she may be asked to report to another JHU work location or be provided with a temporary equipment replacement.
+If equipment failure or malfunction occurs for property provided by JHU, the employee agrees to immediately notify their supervisor and other appropriate parties to ensure the prompt repair or replacement of equipment, to grant access to the designated repair person, and/or to arrange transport of the equipment for repair.
+If the repair or replacement of equipment is delayed, the employee understands that they may be required to report to another JHU work location or be provided with a temporary equipment replacement.

-The staff member should immediately report and follow up in writing to his or her supervisor and other appropriate parties any job-related accident, injury, or illness associated with any Johns Hopkins work completed in the alternate work location.
-The staff member understands that he or she is liable for injuries to third persons or to members of his or her family that occur on the staff member’s property.
+The employee should immediately report in writing to their supervisor and other appropriate parties any job-related accident, injury, or illness associated with any JHU work completed in the alternative work location.
+The employee understands that they are liable for injuries to third persons or to members of their family that occur on their property.

-It is the staff member’s responsibility to determine any tax implications for maintaining an alternate work location.
-Johns Hopkins will not provide tax assistance or assume any additional tax liabilities.
-It is recommended that the staff member contact a qualified income tax professional to discuss income tax implications.
+The employee is responsible for determining any tax implications for maintaining an alternative work location.
+JHU will not provide tax assistance or assume any additional tax liabilities.
+The employee is recommended to contact a qualified income tax professional to discuss income tax implications.